 How to Buy Fortescue Metals Group (FMG) Shares

-This article focuses on how to buy specific securities, however it is not a recommendation to invest in them and should not be taken as financial advice.
+This article focuses on how to buy specific securities, however, it is not a recommendation to invest in them and should not be taken as financial advice.
 Do your own research and make your own decisions, or even consider getting advice from a licensed financial adviser before investing.

 FMG shares are listed on the Australian Securities Exchange (ASX) within the metals and mining industry.
-Keep reading to learn how to buy Fortescue shares on the Stake platform.

 How to buy Fortescue Metals Group (FMG) stock

-1. Find a stock trading platform
+1. Find a stock investing platform

 2. Fund your account

 Complete an application with your personal and financial details.
-Fund your brokerage account with a bank transfer, debit card or even Apple/Google pay.
+Fund your account with a bank transfer, debit card or even Apple/Google pay.

 3. Search for Fortescue Metals Group

-Find the share by name or ticker symbol: FMG.
+Find the share by name or ticker symbol: $FMG.
 Do your own research to ensure it is the right investment product for your own circumstances.